 Richard Fairless via Getty Images

-Jewish National Fund Secretly Registered More Than 100 Palestinian Homes as Its Own
+Jewish National Fund Secretly Registered More than 100 Palestinian Homes as Its Own

 In January 2024, a resident of the Palestinian neighborhood of Umm Tuba in East Jerusalem applied for a permit to build on his land.
 Five months later, the municipality informed him that he doesn’t own the land, and it has become the property of the Jewish National Fund (JNF).

-With that moment, around 140 Umm Tuba residents discovered that the homes they have lived in for decades are now owned by the JNF, a quasi-governmental agency established in 1901 to purchase Palestinian land for Jewish settlement.1
+With that moment, around 140 Umm Tuba residents discovered that the homes they have lived in for decades are now owned by the JNF, a quasi-governmental agency established in 1901 to purchase Palestinian land for Jewish settlement.2

 According to Yusuf Abu Tayr, head of the Umm Tuba neighborhood committee, residents weren’t aware that their land was being registered in JNF’s name.
 Israel’s land registration process for Umm Tuba was finalized in May 2023.
-Residents say they were never contacted about it or asked for any documents.2
+Residents say they were never contacted about it or asked for any documents.3

-The JNF, however, disputes this claim and told Jerusalem Story, “[T]he registration and land arrangement were completed in accordance with the law in Israel, with the registration process being conducted in full transparency for local residents.”3
+The JNF, however, disputes this claim and told Jerusalem Story, “The registration and land arrangement were completed in accordance with the law in Israel, with the registration process being conducted in full transparency for local residents.”4

 “A Strategic Area”

-In response to JNF’s registration, residents filed a petition to Israel’s Supreme Court in October 2024 demanding that authorities cancel the registration.4 At the time of writing, residents are waiting for the JNF to respond to the appeal so the judge can then schedule a hearing.
+In response to JNF’s registration, residents filed a petition to Israel’s Supreme Court in October 2024 demanding that authorities cancel the registration.5 At the time of writing, residents are waiting for the JNF to respond to the appeal so the judge can then schedule a hearing.

 The JNF refused to provide information to Jerusalem Story on its plans for Umm Tuba, given the matter is before the Supreme Court, yet the neighborhood’s location may serve as a hint as to why it’s coveted by the organization.

 Umm Tuba is located at the southern tip of Jerusalem, approximately four miles north of Bethlehem and adjacent to the Israeli settlement of Har Homa.
-The area is also surrounded by several Israeli settlement projects—Givat Hamatos, Lower Aqueduct, and Nofey Rachel—seeking to disconnect East Jerusalem from the occupied West Bank.6
+The area is also surrounded by several Israeli settlement projects—Givat Hamatos, Lower Aqueduct, and Nofey Rachel—seeking to disconnect East Jerusalem from the occupied West Bank.7

 Plans exist to build 400 housing units for Jews in Umm Tuba, as well as a new neighborhood of as many as 1,500 homes between Umm Tuba and the Jewish settlement Gilo.
-If completed, the neighborhood will abut Givat Hamatos and sever Palestinian Bethlehem from Jerusalem and the northern West Bank.7
+If completed, the neighborhood will abut Givat Hamatos and sever Palestinian Bethlehem from Jerusalem and the northern West Bank.8

 Who Owns the Land?